FintechTech32/fintech/READme.md

-this is a fintech project repository this is fintech application for payments
+this is a fintech project repository
+this is fintech application for payments
+Application must be tested